KidkArolis/space-router/docs/content/_index.md

 // route data, updating a store and so on, bind this to your application
 // the way it makes sense for your framework and architecture function render(route) {
+  // using reduceRight here to take the list of the nested components
-  const app = route.data.reduceRight((children, d) => {
+  // e.g. App > Home and render then right to left inside each other const app = route.data.reduceRight((children, d) => {
     const { component: Component } = d
     return <Component params={route.params}>{children}</Component>